amirulmenjeni/dmine/README.md

 ### Scrap filter.

 If you want a spider to filter out the items that it collects, use the [scrap filter](https://github.com/amirulmenjeni/dmine/wiki/Scrap-Filter) that the spider provide.
 Each spider employ its own scrap filter.
 Therefore you shouldn't assume that any two spiders share the same scrap filter.
 Run the following command to find out the detail of a specific spider (e.g. reddit).

     $ dmine -F reddit
     post (p):
-        title (t) [STRING_COMPARISON]
+    A user submitted content to a subreddit (i.e. submission).
+Not to be confused with a comment. title (t):
+            Value type : STRING_COMPARISON
+            Info       : The title of the post. score (s):
+            Value type : INT_RANGE
+            Info       : The score of the post (i.e. upvotes/downvotes).
-        subreddit (s) [STRING_COMPARISON]
+        subreddit (r):
-        ...
+            Value type : STRING_COMPARISON
+            Info       :
+        allow-subreddit (A):
+            Value type : LIST
+            Info       : Specify which subreddit(s) allowed to be scraped. block-subreddit (B):
+            Value type : LIST
+            Info       : Specify which subreddit(s) not allowed to be scraped.

     comment (c):
-        text (None) [STRING_COMPARISON]
+    A user submitted comment to a particular post. text (t):
+            Value type : STRING_COMPARISON
+            Info       :
-        score (s) [INT_RANGE]
+        score (s):

-From the output executed above, we can now read the detail of the scrap filter for a spider named `reddit`.
-The unindented line with `post (p)` and `comment (c)` represent its scrap filter components, where `post` and `comment` is the scrap component name, and `(p)` and `(c)` is their respective symbol.
-If the no symbol is set for a scrap component or a scrap option, then `(None)` will be displayed instead (In the above example, the scrap option `text` of the scrap component `comment` has no symbol.
-The list below each component name is the list of its available options.
-The all-capitalized string enclosed in the square braces `[...]` represent the type of input that a scrap option is expected to get.
+            Value type : INT_RANGE
+            Info       :

 After we understood the detail of scrap filter for the reddit spider, we can run the spider with its scrap filter as shown below.

     $ dmine -s reddit -f "post{/title: 'fallout' in title /subreddit: subreddit == 'gaming'}"